CompIsle/Unit-15-Asignment-2/doc/Test.md

 Test 3:\
 Outcome: Passed.\
-Description: his test was also passed and the profile is visually apealling and consitent with the rest of the website.
+Description: This test was also passed and the profile is visually apealling and consitent with the rest of the website.

 ## Trainee Web Developer Profiles:
 Test 1:

 Test 2:\
 Initial Outcome: Failed\
-Description: The trainee web developer profiles do not include the required education information.\
+Description: The trainee web developer profiles do not include the required information in the brief.
+My profiles are for existing staff which is not what the breif said it wanted profiels of junior web devlopers\
+ScreenShot:
 Final Outcome: Passed.\
 Description: I fixed this error and correted the profiles.